Dannyblazer/Dannyblazer/README.md

 # Hi, I'm Nnaji Daniel 👋

 I'm a **Backend and Systems Engineer** driven by a deep curiosity for how software works under the hood.
-For me, programming isn't just about shipping features—it's about understanding the mechanics of performance, efficiency, and system architecture.
+For me, programming isn't just about shipping features but about understanding the mechanics of performance, efficiency, and system architecture.

 I spend most of my time building reliable backend systems and low-level developer tools.
 My core work revolves around **Go** and **Python (Django)** for backend services and Web APIs, but my technical interest frequently pushes me closer to the metal.
 Whether it's writing CLI utilities, experimenting with live-reloading tools, or diving into system design, I enjoy taking complex technical problems apart and building clean, minimal solutions.